MicheleCotrufo/pdf2doi/README.md

 >>pdf2doi '.\examples\' -b 'bibtex.txt' --no_verbose
 ```

-The syntax for the command-line invokation follows closely the one for the call to the pdf2doi python function,
+The syntax for the command-line invokation follows closely the arguments that can be passed to the pdf2doi python function,

 ```
 >> pdf2doi --h